kukulaka/air-quality/README.md

 As this is a simple site and requires no routing, I decided to bootstrap with create-react-app.
 This project is deployed to [https://kukulaka.github.io/air-quality](https://kukulaka.github.io/air-quality).
 If this was a more complex project, I would use NextJS and take advantage of the file based routing approach.

-To speed up development time, I used [https://chakra-ui.com](Chakra UI) for UI components.
-I could have also used [https://styled-components.com/docs/basics](Styled components) or [https://emotion.sh/docs/introduction](Emotion).
+To speed up development time, I used [Chakra UI](https://chakra-ui.com) for UI components.
+I could have also used [Styled Components](https://styled-components.com/docs/basics or [Emotion](https://emotion.sh/docs/introduction).
 This is my preference rather than using seperate style sheets as its easy to keep track of specific styles for components, and prevents class name bugs.
-Other approches could have included [https://tailwindcss.com/docs/installation](TailwindCSS) and styled components.
+Other approches could have included [TailwindCSS](https://tailwindcss.com/docs/installation) and styled components.

 ## Http Requests
-[https://www.npmjs.com/package/axios](Axios) was used for Http requests.
-The baseurl is stored in the env file. **Have included an example env in the repo, but this would not normally be pushed to the repo!**
+[Axios](https://www.npmjs.com/package/axios) was used for Http requests.
+The baseurl for the Air Quality API is stored in the env file. **Have included an example env in the repo, but this would not normally be pushed to the repo!**

 ## Tests